AdobeDocs/destination-sdk.en/help/configuration-options.md

 Identity namespaces do not require a 1-to-1 correspondence between [!DNL Platform] and your destination.
 For instance, customers could map a Platform [!DNL IDFA] namespace to an [!DNL IDFA] namespace from your destination, or they can map the same Platform [!DNL IDFA] namespace to a [!DNL Customer ID] namespace in your destination.

- Read more in the [Identity namespace overview](https://docs.adobe.com/content/help/en/experience-platform/identity/namespaces.html).
+ Read more in the [Identity Namespace overview](https://docs.adobe.com/content/help/en/experience-platform/identity/namespaces.html).

 |Parameter | Type | Description|
 |---------|----------|------|